 October 2018 - present

 Research scientist.
-Co-PI of the Oceanic Flux Program at the Ecosystems Center (Marine Biological Laboratory).
+PI of sub-award of the Oceanic Flux Program at the Ecosystems Center (Marine Biological Laboratory).

 MAIN TECHNIQUES & SKILLS

 Laboratory techniques: lipid biomarkers (GC-MS), compound-specific stable carbon isotopic compositions of lipids (GCirMS), elemental composition (C, OC, TN and CaCO3) and stable isotopes (d13C and d15N) (IRMS), grain size (Coulter Counter), centrifugation techniques to fractionate samples, methods for ICP-MS analysis of trace metals, Si and Al contents (ICP-OES), Scanning Electron Microscopy/Energy Dispersive X-Ray Spectroscopy (SEM/EDS).

 University of Barcelona- Research Group on Marine Geosciences.

 Thesis title: "Composition, origin and transport of organic matter in continental margins and basins of the Mediterranean Sea".